Removal of footwear indoors: Northern Europe

-In Northern Europe, especially in Scandinavia and Iceland, it is considered unhygienic and rude by most to keep one's shoes on when entering a house, in particular boots or outdoor walking shoes.
+In Northern Europe, especially in Scandinavia, Finland and Iceland, it is considered unhygienic and rude by most to keep one's shoes on when entering a house, in particular boots or outdoor walking shoes.
 There may be exceptions, especially when it is a short visit where it is not necessary to enter the interior rooms of the house or flat.
 For the most part though, shoes are taken off in part due to the harsh winter weather.

 North America

 Canada

-Likewise in Canada, it is generally seen as unhygienic and rude when guests don't take off their shoes when entering the home.
+Likewise in Canada, it is generally seen as unhygienic and rude when guests do not take off their shoes when entering the home.
 It is expected that a guest would remove their shoes when entering a home, unless the host states otherwise, which is generally rare.

 In addition to residential homes, the removal of shoes also occurs in other settings, particularly during the winter; as footwear worn outside may be wet from snow and soiled by the associated salt/sand that is used to clear roads of snow cover.
 As a result, many schools in Canada require students to bring with them or leave behind a pair of "indoor shoes" at the school for indoor wear during the winter months.
 The same with gyms, offices, and other private establishments during the winter months.
 During the summer, it is common to wear outdoor shoes to school, the office, the gym, etc. Some specialized medical facilities require patients to remove shoes in order to maintain cleanliness, or to at least wear disposable paper bootees over those shoes.
 The latter with anti-static protections are common in cleanrooms in medical and technological facilities worldwide.